spacewalkproject/spacewalk-wiki/PlayPen_Telemetry.md

-== Telemetry ==
+## Telemetry

 Telemetry is the code name for a simple template-based reporting engine for Spacewalk.
-This is '''only''' a prototype at this point and needs a significant amount of work/help to flush out the idea/code.
-Telemetry uses the xmlrpc scripting [http://www.redhat.com/spacewalk/documentation/api/0.2/ API] to fetch data from Spacewalk servers.
-It is written completely in Python, leveraging [http://www.cheetahtemplate.org/ Cheetah] for templating, cron for scheduling, and [http://www.djangoproject.com/ Django] for the webui.
+This is *only* a prototype at this point and needs a significant amount of work/help to flush out the idea/code.
+Telemetry uses the xmlrpc scripting [API](http://www.redhat.com/spacewalk/documentation/api/0.2/) to fetch data from Spacewalk servers.
+It is written completely in Python, leveraging [Cheetah](http://www.cheetahtemplate.org/) for templating, cron for scheduling, and [Django](http://www.djangoproject.com/) for the webui.

-=== Requirements ===
+### Requirements

  1. Must be able to leverage Satellite authentication/authorization (user/role).
  2. Must be able to execute reports immediately, or scheduled.